realKarthikNair/16-xf0xxx-linux-troubleshooting/disable-amd-Vari-Bright.md

 It sucked on Windows and as of writing this (2024-07-07T22:45:20+00:00), it's available on Linux too now.
 And it continues to suck.

 **AND THE WORST PART?
-IT IS ENABLED BY DEFAULT ON LATEST KERNELS, TRIGGERED BY POWER-PROFILES-DAEMON, AND THERE IS NO FUCKING GUI (YET) TO DISABLE IT.** (On Windows, you atleast have a GUI to disable it)
+IT IS ENABLED BY DEFAULT ON LATEST KERNELS, TRIGGERED BY POWER-PROFILES-DAEMON OR tuned-ppd (depending on your Fedora version), AND THERE IS NO FUCKING GUI (YET) TO DISABLE IT.** (On Windows, you atleast have a GUI to disable it)

 These are the kind of stupid decisions that keep normal people away from Linux!